-I ask that resubmissions (of either type) be done, if at all possible, within 2 weeks after the deadline for the module of concern in order so that you will not fall behind.
-The latest that any submission or resubmission (of any type) can be accepted will be Dec 6th-8pm.
-Nothing can be submitted (or resubmitted for any reason) any later than Dec 6th (8pm).
+I ask that resubmissions (of either type) be done, if at all possible, within 1 week after the deadline for the module of concern in order so that you will not fall behind.
+The latest that any submission or resubmission (of any type) can be accepted will be the last day when work is accepted for this course (Dec 11, 2013).
+Nothing can be submitted (or resubmitted for any reason) any later than this date.